microsoft/FluidFramework/BREAKING.md

 ### ITelemetryBaseLogger.send signature change
 **A breaking change was made in @fluid-framework/common-definitions 0.20.1, compared to the initial 0.39 release**

-The signature of `ITelemetryBaseLogger.send` changed to a more inclusive type which needs to be accounted for in implementations.
+The type of the `event` parameter of `ITelemetryBaseLogger.send` changed to a more inclusive type which needs to be accounted for in implementations.
 However, in 0.39, _no tagged events are sent to any ITelemetryBaseLogger by the Fluid Framework_, so tags can initially be ignored.
 See [UPCOMING.md in main](https://github.com/microsoft/FluidFramework/blob/4a5920457a1d867f3071a13bfd5a5fa8c2025ca9/UPCOMING.md) for
 more info on the transition plan.